Your Legacy: Greater Equity and Expanded Opportunities for Future Generations of Women

 Your legacy gift will help ensure that all women will have meaningful opportunities to achieve their aspirations for themselves and their families.
 You can make your planned gift through wills, bequests, retirement accounts or life insurance policies.
 Many of these gifts provide tax benefits to the donor.
 It’s just a matter of planning what to give, how to give and when to give.
-Consult your legal adviser to determine the best way to make a planned gift and to assess its tax or other legal consequences.
+Consult your legal advisor to determine the best way to make a planned gift and to assess its tax or other legal consequences.

 When you make a planned gift, you’ll be welcomed as a member of our legacy society, Generations Circle.

 The information on these pages illustrates several ways of making a planned gift, and our staff can be of even more help.
 Just contact us.

 Although she was raised at a time when not many women were encouraged to attend college, Nancy Davis Anderson was deeply influenced by her mother’s insistence that education was important.

 She received her undergraduate degree from Radcliffe College through a program Harvard University had at Radcliffe to determine whether “women could take the pressure” of an advanced education.
 Nancy not only proved that women could take the pressure, she excelled and graduated.
 She then went on to get a law degree from John Marshall Law School while she was working full time at an investment firm.

 Upon getting her JD, Nancy was the first female attorney to be hired by Chicago Title and Trust.
 She was told they were “taking a risk” by hiring a woman.
 Nancy went on to have a great career at Chicago Title and Trust, rising to the position of Vice President and Trust Counsel of the Trust Department.